YUJH01/yujh01.github.io/_pages/about.md

 Feel free to contact me at `jiahao.yu at bristol.ac.uk` for anything.

-P.S. **I am actively looking for a PhD position in Statistical Machine Learning starting 2025 fall, globally.** I am also looking for a summer research studentship in 2025 summer.
+P.S. **I am actively looking for a PhD position in Statistical Machine Learning starting 2025 fall, globally.** I am also looking for a research studentship in 2025 summer.
 I would be greatly appreciated to hear from potential supervisors.